ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 </dd>
 <dt>Web application</dt>
 <dd>
 The web application to which the user logs into.
-The application directs the user to the authentication service for authentication.
-After the user has logged in, the application wants to access the protected resource obtaining some data about the user.
+The web application directs the user to the authentication service for authentication.
+After the user has logged in, the web application wants to access the protected resource obtaining some data about the user.
 Usually, this resource is an API backend service.
-In order to access the protected resource on behalf of the user the application needs to act as an OAuth 2.0 client and obtain an access token from the OAuth 2.0 authorization server.
+In order to access the protected resource on behalf of the user the web application needs to act as an OAuth 2.0 client and obtain an access token from the OAuth 2.0 authorization server.
 </dd>
 <dt>Protected resource</dt>
 <dd>
-The service that exposes an API from where the application obtains data about the user.
+The service that exposes an API from where the web application obtains data about the user.
 This service is configured to require a valid OAuth 2.0 access token in order to grant access and is thus acting as an OAuth 2.0 protected resource.
 </dd>
 <dt>OAuth 2.0 Authorization server</dt>
 <dd>
-The OAuth 2.0 authorization server used by the application (client).
+The OAuth 2.0 authorization server used by the web application (client).
 It protects the API (protected resource) and authenticates its users by delegating the authentication to the authentication service (below).
 </dd>
 <dt>Authentication service</dt>
 <dd>
-An authentication service to which the application and OAuth 2.0 authorization server delegates user authentication to.
+An authentication service to which the web application and OAuth 2.0 authorization server delegates user authentication to.
 This service may be a SAML Identity Provider or an OpenID Connect Provider, or even a service implementing another protocol.
 The service may offer one, or several, authentication methods, or may act as a proxy service for other authentication services.
 </dd>
 </dl>